-Start your research with resources recommended by the visual arts librarian.
-Here you will find the key databases, indexes, and reference works in art & architecture, as well as sources for finding images.
+Start your research with resources recommended by the Visual Arts Librarian.
+Find the key databases and reference works in art & architecture, as well as sources for finding images.
+Special topics include color theory and artists books

 Featuring full-text articles dating back to 1977, indexing and abstracts from an array of publications, this database is a robust resource for art students and art historians.
 It covers a variety of topics from fine, decorative and commercial art to photography, folk art, film and architecture.